achilleaspappas/Application-Development-Methodologies/README.md

 6. About: This option will display information about the developer of the application (full name, student ID, development period) in a new window.
 It should also include a screenshot of the full desktop of your computer during the development phase of the application.

 7. Exit: Closing the application (with an appropriate confirmation message) and the ability to save unsaved records.

-## Usage

-- Run the application
-- Use the buttons and menus provided in the main window of the application to create, open, save, or view orders and their statistics.
-- Use the 'About' option to view information about the developer.

 ## Contributing